edsl/articulos/abundancia_roja.markdown

 necesarias para que podamos tomar café").
 En la era de las máquinas autónomas, así podrían verse los consejos obreros.

+Automata, Copies and Replicators

+# Autómatas, copias y replicadoras

-Automata, Copies and Replicators Yet, is planning necessary at all?
+Yet, is planning necessary at all?
 Centralized, neo-socialist planning schemes and decentralized, networked councilist versions both see computers as calculative instruments, a means to measure, particularly to measure work: their aim is to abolish